oclint/oclint-docs/devel/rules.rst

 AST Matcher Rules
 -----------------

-If possible, we are more willing to write AST matcher rules (unless performance is a big issue), in order to achieve the great readability that comes along with the AST matcher, because we always prefer simple and concise.
+If possible, we are more willing to write AST matcher rules (unless performance is a big issue), in order to achieve the great readability that comes along with the AST matcher.
+We always prefer simple and concise.

 All AST matcher rules inherit from ``AbstractASTMatcherRule`` class.

 We need to add all matchers in ``setUpMatcher`` method.
 With each matcher, we bind a unique (within the scope of current rule) name for that in matcher.

-Then whenever a match is found, ``callback`` method is called with that AST node.
+Then whenever a match is found, ``callback`` method is called with that AST node as a parameter.
 So we can get that node with the name we have binded in previous step.
 We then add this node with other information into violation set.

 .. seealso::
     Again, ``LibASTMatcher`` is provided by Clang, and we would like to suggest you by reading some `related Clang knowledge <clang.html>`_ to have a better understanding.